software-dev-academy/wd-js-intro-lab/README.md

 If you look through their example, the important thing to learn is that the `onclick` property should be set to a function which is the function that will be run when the user clicks the element.
 Which you can see in their example: `btn.onclick = function () {...`

 It might seem a bit complicated.
 The reason for that is their way of setting the `onclick` property.
 They set to a function which they also define on the same line.
-What we can do instead is define a function on some previous line, give it a variable name and then just use the variable name instead when we set the `onclick` property: `btn.onclick = varName;`
+What we can do instead is define a function on some previous line and then just use the function's name instead when we set the `onclick` property: `btn.onclick = funcName;`

 **Task 2**